-Levee improvement activities will include substantial ground disturbance, such as excavation, soil removal, trenching, construction of earthen berms, levee crown degradation and reconstruction for cutoff wall installation, grading, and use of staging areas.
-These earth-moving activities could result in damage to or destruction of known precontact-period archaeological sites and Native American-identified Tribal Cultural Resources.
-Due to regulatory restrictions on excavation within the levee prism and Native American preference for not conducting archaeological testing within certain locations, the exact boundaries and constituents of known precontact-period archaeological sites and Native American-identified Tribal Cultural Resources are not fully known.
+Levee improvement activities will include substantial ground disturbance, such as excavation, soil removal, trenching, construction of earthen berms, levee crown degradation and reconstruction for cutoff wall installation and levee raises, grading, and use of staging areas.
+However, no precontact period archaeological sites are known to be located in or adjacent to areas where ground disturbing construction would occur Therefore, earth-moving activities will not result in damage to or destruction of known precontact-period archaeological sites and Native American-identified Tribal Cultural Resources.